Mai (Ra'iatean man)

 Mai (c.
-1753–1779), also known as Omai in Europe, (Note: Omai is a mistranslation of his name that became widely adopted in Europe.
-In the Tahitian language, O was an article meaning "it is," making it a redundancy.) was a young Ra'iatean man who became the first Pacific Islander to visit England, and the second to visit Europe, after Ahutoru who was brought to Paris by Bougainville in 1768.
+1751–1779), also known as Omai in European countries, (Note: Omai is a mistranslation of his name which became widely adopted in European countries.
+In the Tahitian language, O was an article meaning "it is", making it a redundancy.) was a young Ra'iatean man who became the first Pacific Islander to visit Great Britain, and the second to visit European countries, after Ahutoru, who was brought to Paris by Bougainville in 1768.

 Life

 Mai, born c.
 1751, described himself as a hoa, or 'attendant upon the king', the son of a Ra'iatea landowner.
-His father was killed by Puni's Bora boran warriors.
+His father was killed by Puni's Bora Boran warriors.
 Fleeing to Tahiti, Ma'i was wounded in the encounter with the Dolphin in 1767.
 Mai then became an apprentice to a priest.
 Returning to Ra'iatea, he was captured and taken to Borabora.
 Narrowly escaping death there, he escaped to Huahine.